15+ Blank Resume Templates & Forms to Fill In and Download

 So how is this relevant to putting your address on your resume?

-A job’s a job, so you may wish to leave out your address to cover that possibility and hope the person carrying out the interviews isn’t so judgmental.
+A job’s a job, so you may wish to leave out the address on your resume to cover that possibility and hope the person carrying out the interviews isn’t so judgmental.

 Discrimination has been statistically proven to exist, so this one is a reasonable argument for not putting your address on a resume.